Tzutzul5891/My_SSH_C/README.md

-# C SSH Server 🖥️🔒
+# C++ SSH Server 🖥️🔒

 ## Overview
-This project is a custom SSH server written in C, designed to handle multiple clients simultaneously and execute shell commands remotely.
+This project is a custom SSH server written in C++, designed to handle multiple clients simultaneously and execute shell commands remotely.
 It uses `libsodium` for encryption while maintaining compatibility with OpenSSL standards.

 ## Features ✨
 - **Multi-client support**: Handles multiple client connections concurrently. 👥